mmillar/sonicescape/code/wp-content/plugins/custom-facebook-feed/README.txt

 The most common reason for this is that an add-on or extension you have installed in your web browser is blocking the pictures being loaded from Facebook.
 Try checking to see whether you have any add-ons or extensions installed in your browser and, if so, try disabling them to see whether that solves the problem and displays the pictures from Facebook.

-== Other Notes ==

-**"The best dang Facebook plugin this side of the Mississippi!"**

-= At Smash Balloon we have two goals: =

-1. Creating and maintaining the most useful, functional, customizable, robust and down-right awesomist Facebook feed plugin your website has ever seen.
-2. To provide the quickest, friendliest and most mind-blowingly amazing product support you have ever experienced.

-= Why do I need the Custom Facebook Feed plugin? =

-**Increase Social Engagement**
-Increase engagement between you and your users, customers, fans or group members.
-Get more Facebook likes by displaying your Facebook content directly on your site.

-**Save Time**
-Don't have time to blog?
-Save time by using the Custom Facebook Feed instead to generate dynamic content for your website.

-**Display Your Facebook Content Your Way**
-Tailor your Facebook feeds to display whatever types of content you like.
-Integrate your Facebook content into your website to completely match the look and feel of the site.
-No more uncustomizable Facebook iframes.

-**Add Dynamic SEO Facebook Content to Your Site**
-All of that quality keyword-rich Facebook content from Facebook posts is directly embedded into your website.

-**No Coding Required**
-Choose from tons of built-in customization options to create a truly unique feed of your Facebook content.

-**Mind-blowing Customer Support**
-We understand that sometimes you need help, have issues or just have questions.
-We love our customers and strive to provide the best support experience in the business.
-If you need support then just let us know and we'll get back to you right away.

 = How to get a Facebook Access Token =

 **For step-by-step instructions and screenshots on how to get a Facebook Access Token just follow the [Facebook Access Token instructions](https://smashballoon.com/custom-facebook-feed/access-token/ "Facebook Access Token instructions") on the Smash Balloon website.**